EMERGING MARKETS-Asian stocks, FX rally as markets eye Fed rate cuts, dollar weakness

 By Roushni Nair

-Nov 21 (Reuters) - Emerging Asian currencies and most equities in the region rose on Tuesday, with the U.S. dollar touching new lows, as investors turned bullish on riskier Asian assets on renewed expectations of a potential end to U.S. interest rate hikes.
+Nov 21 (Reuters) - Emerging Asian currencies and most equities in the region rose on Tuesday after the U.S. dollar touched new lows, with investors turning bullish on riskier Asian assets on renewed hopes of a potential end to U.S. interest rate hikes.

-The Taiwanese dollar TWD=TP led the charge to appreciate as much as 0.7% to its highest level since July 31.
-Stocks in the country .TWII, Asia's second-best performer so far this year, advanced over 1% and are trading at a near four-month high.
+The Taiwanese dollar TWD=TP led the charge, rising as much as 0.8% to its highest level since July 31.
+Stocks in the country .TWII, Asia's second-best performer so far this year, advanced more than 1% and are trading at a near four-month high.

-News of Kuomintang and the Taiwan People's Party's progress on a joint presidential bid last week pushed the Taiwan dollar to its strongest weekly rally in a year on expectations of an easing of Taiwan-China tensions if they won, although subsequent news of disagreements between the two parties has cast doubts over the coalition.
+News of Kuomintang and the Taiwan People's Party's progress on a joint presidential bid last week pushed the Taiwan dollar to its strongest weekly rally in a year on expectations of easing Taiwan-China tensions if they won, although subsequent disagreements between the two have cast doubts over the coalition.

+The Malaysian ringgit MYR=, South Korean won KRW=KFTC, and Chinese yuan CNY=CFXSadded between 0.2% and 0.5%.

-Signs of progress in the battle against inflation in the U.S. have driven a recovery in EM assets as investors hope for an end to the cycle of rate hikes that have been policymakers' main tool for fighting price increases.
+Signs of progress in taming U.S. inflation have driven a recovery in EM assets as investors hope for an end to the cycle of rate hikes that have been policymakers' main tool for fighting price increases.

-The greenback has been nursing losses on the back of increasing bets U.S. interest rates have peaked with mounting expectations of monetary policy easing by the Fed into next year.
+The greenback has been nursing losses on the back of increasing bets that U.S. rates have peaked, with rising anticipation of monetary policy easing by the Federal Reserve next year.

+The U.S. dollar index =USD, which measures the unit against a basket of six other major currencies, was down 0.2% by 0707 GMT.

-Investors now shift their focus to minutes of the Federal Reserve's last meeting to gauge the Fed's next moves.
+Investors are now awaiting the minutes of the Fed's last meeting later in the day to gauge its next move.

-Poon Panchibool, a markets strategist with Krung Thai Bank highlighted the possibility of increasing demand from foreign investors supporting emerging markets assets if weakness in U.S. dollar continues.
+Poon Panchibool, a markets strategist with Krung Thai Bank, said there is a possibility of further demand from foreign investors for EM assets if the weakness in the U.S. dollar continues.

-"EM assets should emerge from the bottom and make a rebound in the current quarter and my bets are that we could continue to recover lost ground going forward into 2024," Panchibool said flagging a possible recession in the U.S. during the first half of 2024 as a risk to the forecast.
+"EM assets should emerge from the bottom and make a rebound in the current quarter, and my bets are that we could continue to recover lost ground going forward into 2024," Panchibool said, while also flagging a potential recession in the U.S. in the first half of 2024.

 Meanwhile, MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS is up 7% for November and on course for its biggest monthly gain since January.